 Individuals have a right to submit subject access requests and attain information from the organization about whether their personal information is being processed.

-Read more about this topic in What is Data Subject Access Request (DSAR).
-Find out more about what information are you obligated to provide in a DSAR response?
+Find out more about what information you are obligated to provide in a DSAR response.
 Who Can Submit a DSAR?Deadline for Responding to the DSAR?
 Can You Refuse to Respond to a DSAR?

 3. Right to rectification

 The right to rectification allows the individuals to ask the organization to update any inaccurate or incomplete data they have on them.